matpalm/cached_dilated_causal_convolutions/README.md

 # cached dilated causal convolutions

-1D dilate causal convolutions with extreme caching. intended for fast inference on the daisy platform. trades off compute for heavy SDRAM caching of intermediate results.
+1D dilated causal convolutions with extreme caching. intended for fast inference on the daisy platform. trades off compute for heavy SDRAM caching of intermediate results.

 `libdaisy` included as a submodule and contains the CMSIS lib intended to run on the daisy